FabricMC/fabric-docs/develop/data-generation/enchantments.md

 Register your enchantment in the generator's `configure` method, using the enchantment registered in `ModEnchantments`.

-In this example, we will be using the enchantment effect created in [Custom Enchantment Effects](../items/custom-enchantment-effects).
+In this example, we will be using the enchantment effect created in [Custom Enchantment Effects](../items/custom-enchantment-effects), but you can also make use of the [vanilla enchantment effects](https://minecraft.wiki/w/Enchantment_definition#Effect_components).

 @[code transcludeWith=:::register-enchantment](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModEnchantmentGenerator.java)